 - Acquire and expose metadata of data (and other) resources

 - Create the infrastructure needed to build integratable data collections

 - Use interoperability resources to support delivery of FAIR principles

 See the slide presentation by Prof Carole Goble for more details.

 The portfolio of ELIXIR Recommended Interoperability Resources will be regularly evaluated for quality assurance and quality control.
-Further resources will be included in future calls for RIR application (next one in 2019) as ELIXIR evolves, accommodating emerging technologies and changing scientific needs.
+Further resources will be included in future calls for RIR application (next one to be announced in November 2021) as ELIXIR evolves, accommodating emerging technologies and changing scientific needs.
 Recommendations for use of RIRs should also be recognised as suggestions and not a mandate as we value emerging developments from our ELIXIR members based on upcoming ELIXIR use case requirements.

 |FAIRsharing||A FAIR-supporting resource including a registry on data standards, repositories and policy, alongside informative and educational tools and services.|

 |FAIRtracks||A set of JSON Schemas defining a draft minimal standard used to consolidate genomic track metadata from various sources, which can be queried by downstream clients through the TrackFind webtool/API.|